thank you for reinvigorating me with energy every day.

 My dreams are shattered by your rationalism.

-But at least I can see clearly now.
+At least I can see clearly now.

 Your arguments damp my fire like water cannons.

-But thankfully you hold me back from burning out.
+Thankfully you hold me back from burning out.

 Your honesty cripples my self-worth.

-But finally my masks are falling.
+Finally my masks are falling.

 You cracked my heart like a walnut.

-But ‘There is a crack in everything and this is how the light gets in,’ right?
+‘There is a crack in everything and this is how the light gets in,’ right?